Porohanon language

 Porohanon is a regional Bisayan language spoken in the Camotes Islands in the province of Cebu in the Philippines.
-Its closest relatives are Hiligaynon, Capiznon and Masbateño; it is barely intelligible with Cebuano though it shares 87% of its vocabulary with it.
+Its closest relatives are Hiligaynon, Capiznon and Masbateño; it is barely intelligible with Cebuano though it shares 87% of its vocabulary with it and even less intelligible with Waray.
 It also retains many older features that Cebuano has lost, such as the use of the genitive marker ahead of the second member of a compounded form, the distinction between a definite and indefinite subject marker, and the distinction between a definite genitive marker and a locative one.

 Phonology

 Porohanon has three vowels: /i/, /a/ and /u/.
 They are contrasted by length.